-Opportunities for Student Participation
+Opportunities for Student Participation/Governance

-National Student Nurses Association

-All students who have been admitted to the nursing program may enroll in the NSNA organization.
+National Student Nurses Association: All students who have been admitted to the nursing program may enroll in the NSNA organization.
 Visit www.nsna.org for more information.

-Student Senate

-Mission statement: The Student Senate provides leadership opportunities furthering CLC students' development and builds community through programs, activities, and student organizations.
+Student Senate: Mission statement: The Student Senate provides leadership opportunities furthering CLC students' development and builds community through programs, activities, and student organizations.

-CLC Nursing Club

-CLC Nursing Club members have the opportunity to participate in various college wide campus activities as well as service learning within the greater community.
-The Nursing Club has four officers including a President, Vice President, Treasurer and Secretary.
+CLC Nursing Club: CLC Nursing Club members are provided with opportunities to participate in various college wide campus activities as well as service learning within the greater community.
+Nursing Club officers include President, Vice President, Treasurer and Secretary.
 One club member will be appointed to attend a weekly student senate meeting.
-All nursing students are a member of the nursing club by being in the nursing program.
+All nursing students are a considered a member of the nursing club by virtue of enrollment in the nursing program.